vuejs/vue-test-utils/docs/en/api/options.md

 #### Passing text

 You can pass text to `slots`.
-There is two limitations to this.
+There are two limitations to this.

 This does not support PhantomJS.
 Please use [Puppeteer](ihttps://github.com/karma-runner/karma-chrome-launcher#headless-chromium-with-puppeteer).

-The text works below.
+This works for the text below.

 ```js
 const wrapper1 = mount(ComponentWithSlots, { slots: { default: '1{{ foo }}2' }})